 The Marshal's budget does not include the City of Monroe's on-behalf payments because such amounts are included in the City of Monroe's budgets.
-The Marshal was unable to amend the original budget due to a fund deficit.
-Actual total revenues exceeded final budgeted total revenues by \$11,829 (4.28%).
-Actual total expenditures were greater than the final budgeted total expenditures by \$31,996 (9.99%).
-The increase in actual total expenditures from the final budget is due primarily to an increase in debt service, which was the result of paying off the leased vehicles.
+The Marshal was unable to prepare a budget due to a fund deficit.

-CAPITAL ASSETS /CAPITAL LEASES
+CAPITAL ASSETS / CAPITAL LEASES

-The Marshal's investment in capital assets for its governmental activities as of April 30, 2013, amounts to \$59,361 (net of accumulated depreciation).
+The Marshal's investment in capital assets for its governmental activities as of April 30, 2014, amounts to \$35,830 (net of accumulated depreciation).
 This investment in capital assets includes furniture, equipment, and vehicles.
-Major capital asset additions during the current fiscal year included the following acquisitions: (i) two copiers acquired with a capital lease in the amount of \$9,780; (ii) three computers acquired through a capital lease in the amount of \$2,544.
-The old leased copiers were picked up by Delage and disposed of on the Marshal's fixed asset listing during the year ended April 30, 2013.
+There were no additions to fixed assets during the year.
 Additional information on the Marshal's capital assets can be found in Note 4 to the financial statements.